noodle1983/rzsz-nd/README.md

 As it is a long time after the ZMODEM protocol was invented, rzsz-nd starts from a basic feature, which is sending/receiving plain file in ZMODEM, without any conversion and encryption.
 For the other features in ZMODEM or YMODEM/XMODEM, will be gone with the wind if no one bring it back in the future.
 I have implemented some more features and protocol extensions, which are detailed in the following chapter.

+All the sequence diagrams are written in [mermaid](https://mermaid-js.github.io/mermaid/#/).
+A better formatted version of this file can be reached via [my blog](https://noodle1983.github.io/2021/02/12/rzsz-nd_README/).

 # 2. Features

 ## 2.1.
 Normal Zmodem Workflow